 Sabra Melamed, MA (Psychology BA, '05) received her master’s degree in infant mental health in 2011.
 Sabra worked as a research assistant for Dr. George while a Mills undergraduate and during the interim prior to entering the master's program.
 She also worked during this interim as a preschool teacher in a Montessori school.
 Sabra says, "These two experiences combined to create a deep interest in developmental psychology, especially inter-generational transmission of attachment through generations, and the neurological underpinnings of social-emotional adjustment."
 Sabra completed her internship at Early Head Start working with families in the classroom and during home visits.
 Her master's research studied the effect of infant co-sleeping in the first year on emotional adjustment in the toddler and preschool years.
 Since graduating, she has continued to work as a teacher, integrating knowledge about developmental neurobiology and mental health into her classrooms.
 Sabra now lives in Berlin where she is applying to a doctoral program in social neuroscience to study the relationship between the Vagal tone, emotional regulation, and empathy across the lifespan.

-Samantha Reisz, MA (Psychology BA, ’10) received her master’s degree in infant mental health in 2011.
-Her master’s research studied how mothers' birth experiences influenced their perceptions of parenting and of their babies in a sample of mothers of infants, aged birth to twelve months.
-Following Mills, Samantha entered doctoral graduate study in the department Human Development and Family Sciences at the University of Texas, Austin.
-She is currently working on several research projects, including studying the effects of extreme chronic trauma on emerging adults and infant-mother feeding interactions.
-Samantha says, "My background in infant mental health has distinguished me from my colleagues because it provides a unique perspective and approach to research questions."
-Samantha has a deep belief in the integration of research and practice as a result of her experience in the Infant Mental Health Program, and she strives to infuse her work with this perspective and encourage her colleagues to do the same.
-In addition to her graduate research, Samantha serves as an editorial assistant for the Journal of Marriage and Family.
+Samantha Reisz, MA (Psychology BA, ’10) completed the 4+1 Infant Mental Health master’s program in 2011.
+Her master’s thesis examined how mothers' birth experiences influenced their perceptions of their babies and themselves up to 12 months.
+Following Mills, Samantha entered doctoral graduate study in the department of Human Development and Family Sciences at the University of Texas at Austin.
+Samantha is currently working on several research projects, including a 21-year follow-up of a longitudinal attachment study.
+She says "My background in infant mental health distinguishes me from my colleagues because it provides a unique perspective and approach to research questions."
+Samantha has a deep belief in the integration of research and practice as a result of her experience in the Infant Mental Health program and she strives to infuse her work with this perspective and encourages her colleagues to do the same.
+In addition to her graduate studies, Samantha serves as an editorial assistant for the Journal of Marriage and Family.

 Janelle Rohl-Bistue, MA received her master’s degree in infant mental health in 2010.
 She came to Mills with a BA in Psychology and Spanish from UC Davis, having heard about the Mills program from a UC Davis colleague.
 Janelle's internship in at Pre-to-3 in San Mateo provided first-hand experience in counseling mothers with children under the age of five who were suffering from post-partum depression and other psychological problems.
 This experience was intertwined with her master's thesis research in which she examined the relation between post-partum and mothers' decision to breast or bottle feed their infants.
 Janelle took a position as Head Teacher in the Infant/Toddler room in the Mills College Children's School for two years following the completion of her master's degree.
 Presently, she is relocating and not currently working in the field.
 Janelle says, "My master's research made me even more interested in continuing my education in human development and I hope to one day engage in more research in child development and teach at a university."